Metrics to Track the Effectiveness of Your Sales Training

 Lead Conversion to Face to Face Meeting

 This is another excellent leading indicator to track.
 If your salespeople are qualifying and converting leads to QHM’s or SQL’s than the sales meetings should follow suite.
 You want to track face to face sales meetings, but you also want to track the ratio of leads converted to the total number of sales meetings.
+In other words, can your salespeople convert cold calls to face to face meetings?

-More importantly, you want to track and measure how long it takes (number of days or weeks) your salespeople to schedule the initial face to face sales meeting from the time of conversion.
+More importantly, you want to track and measure how long it takes (number of days or weeks) your salespeople to schedule the initial face to face sales meeting from the time of lead conversion.
 This metric tells you how effective your salespeople are with lead nurturing and engaging their prospects.

 Face to Face Meetings to Job Orders Conversion Rates